pagopa-archive/pdnd-uservice-rest-template/README.md

 * reference-standalone.conf

 	The Akka reference configuration file for a single node cluster and the in-memory journal

+The code generation phase, triggered under sbt with the generateCode command, generates code under two directories:

+*   generated

+	It contains all the server-side generated code.

+*   client

+	It contains the generated code for the client-side.
+This code is also published as a dependency, and it allows the interaction with the microservice using pure Scala code.

 ## How to make running the standalone version